Estimated reading time: 3 minutes

-Notorious Boston gang chief James “Whitey” Bulger was found murdered in his cell at the federal high-security prison in Hazelton, West Virginia on October 30, the morning after being arrived there from a Bureau of Prisons transfer center in Oklahoma City.
+Notorious Boston gang chief James “Whitey” Bulger was found murdered in his cell at the high-security federal prison in Hazelton, West Virginia on October 30, the morning after arriving there from FTC Oklahoma City, a Bureau of Prisons transfer center in Oklahoma City.

-Given two life sentences plus five years in 2013 for involvement in 11 murders and numerous other crimes, first served time in a federal prison in Arizona, and four years ago moved to the Coleman II federal prison in Florida.
-In poor health and using a wheelchair, Bulger was reportedly transferred after being disciplined for threatening an employee at Coleman, though an attorney who had represented him said Bulger was seeking to gain entrance to a medical center where he could receive better treatment.
+Given two life sentences plus five years in 2013 for involvement in 11 murders and numerous other crimes, first served time at the high-security USP Tucson in Arizona, and four years ago moved to the USP Coleman 2 federal prison in Florida.
+In poor health and using a wheelchair, Bulger was reportedly transferred after being disciplined for threatening an employee at Coleman, though an attorney who had represented him said Bulger was seeking to gain entrance to a federal medical center where he could receive better treatment.

 Instead, he arrived at Hazelton on October 29 and was found beaten to death shortly after 8:00 the following morning.
 According to press accounts citing unnamed law enforcement sources, he had been beaten with a sock-wrapped footlocker padlock, had his eyes gouged with homemade knives, and his tongue at least partly cut.
 The facial disfigurements are the type of punishments meted out to informers.